milobravman/milobravman.github.io/pages/projects.markdown

 #### Reccomendation system Project

-Learned about the jacquard formula, and how it can be used to make a very simple recomendation engine
+Learned about the Jacquard formula, and how it can be used to make a very simple recomendation engine.